guettli/programming-guidelines/README.rst

 From bug to fix
 ...............

+First make your bug reproducible.
+If it is reproducible, then it is easy to fix it.

+Make it reproducible in a test.

 Imagine there is a bug in your method do_foo().
 You see the mistake easily and you fix it.
 Done?

 I think you are not done yet.
 I try to follow this guideline: